Farlezz/amt_extended/README.md

 Things that weren't in the original:

 - **Curved Loop Mode** - New "Twist Rotation" controls for making banked loops and curved tracks
+- **Preview Changes** - If the preview has more than 500 objects it will be displayed in a more *not-PC-crashing* way
 - **Bug Fixes** - Fixed some preview/generation mismatch issues

 ### Everything Else Still Works